What is a Microsoft Regional Director?

 How do you become a Microsoft Regional Director?

-Becoming a Regional Director is not something people typically apply for in the traditional sense.
-Candidates are generally identified through their work and nominated by Microsoft employees, peers, or others who know the impact they are having.
+Becoming a Regional Director is not something you apply for in the traditional sense.
+Regional Directors are hand-picked by Microsoft through a rigorous evaluation process.

 From the outside, the process can feel intentionally selective and a bit opaque.
 There isn’t a normal public checklist or standard application path that someone follows step by step.